bachmacintosh/wanikani-api-types/EXAMPLES.md

 Below are some code examples to illustrate the various types, constants, and functions available in the library.

+Keep in mind these are very simple examples, and you might want to make additional considerations such as rate limiting logic, more robust error handling, etc.

 ## Set Your WaniKani API Key in The Environment

 These examples assume you have a `.env` file in your project.